PeterKwok1/Amazon-like-Ecommerce-Project-Express-MongoDB/README.md

 ### Production

-- render requires environment variables
+- render requires env
+- render can't read env from process.env, but it will from dotenv
 - rebuild front end config to make requests to hoster